Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) are a standard method to learn about the effectiveness of different alternatives in fields like online education~\citep{williams2013using,heffernan2014assistments,kizilcec2017diverse,kizilcec2020scaling} and mobile health~\citep{buchholz2013physical,thorsteinsen2014increasing}.
-RCTs are typically conducted by allocating participants to arms uniformly at random, with a participant having an equal probability of experiencing each of the possible arms.
-If the arms being compared differ in how beneficial they are to participants, then one might wish to direct more participants to more effective arms.
-Adaptive algorithms such as those for solving multi-armed bandit problems offer one potential way to do so~\citep{lomas2016interface,williams2018enhancing}.
-These algorithms vary the probability that a participant will be assigned to an arm based on the effectiveness of the arms for previous participants.
+Randomized ``A/B'' experiments can compare alternative technology-mediated actions or arms to assess their impact on people's behavior.
+Every day, tens of thousands of these experiments are conducted to compare, e.g., different versions of emails or websites, different components of online education ~\citep{williams2013randomized,heffernan2014assistments,kizilcec2017diverse,kizilcec2020scaling}, or text message categories in mobile health ~\citep{buchholz2013physical,thorsteinsen2014increasing,figueroa2022}.
+Uniform randomization (UR) are a standard method to learn about the effectiveness of different alternatives.
+They are typically conducted by allocating participants to arms uniformly at random.
+However, if the arms being compared differ in how beneficial they are to participants, one might wish to direct more participants to more effective arms.

-However, data collected with adaptive algorithms can exhibit measurement bias~\citep{nie2018adaptively,erraqabi2017trading} and deviates from the assumptions of typical hypothesis testing approaches~\citep{villar2015multi}.
-Traditional statistical hypothesis tests on data collected using common multi-armed bandit algorithms, such as Thompson Sampling (TS;~\cite{chapelle2011empirical}), exhibit both lowered Power (probability of correctly detecting a difference in arms) and higher false positive rates (FPR, probability of incorrectly concluding a difference exists) ~\citep{rafferty2019statistical,villar2015multi}.

-Traditional RCTs and multi-armed bandit-based adaptive experimental designs are two ends of a continuum in terms of the amount of uniform random (UR) allocation of participants to arms.
-In this paper, we explore the consequences of mixing UR allocation and adaptive experimentation.
-While a variety of approaches indirectly increase UR allocation in bandit algorithms in order to try to decrease measurement error or improve the results of statistical inference from the collected data~\citep{williamson2017bayesian,erraqabi2017trading,yao2020power}, directly mixing these two modes of allocation has the advantage of increasing the interpretability of allocation and analysis for those deploying these experiments.

-We present simulations that compare: (1) Top-Two Thompson Sampling (Top-2 TS;~\cite{russo2016simple}), adding a fixed amount of UR spread evenly over time.
-(2) A novel heuristic algorithm, called TS PostDiff (Posterior Probability of Difference).
-Taking a Bayesian approach, TS PostDiff approximates the posterior probability that the difference between two arms is 'small' (below a certain threshold) and uses this as the probability a new participant will be allocated to an arm using UR rather than TS; this allows for more UR exploration when there is little or no reward to be gained by exploiting.

-We find that Top-2 TS as a fixed randomized approach can improve Power and FPR in adaptive experiments.
-But it is difficult to tune, as it requires knowledge of the true difference in expected reward between arms to avoid potentially poor outcomes.
-The TS PostDiff approach provides the benefit of performing well across a range of possible scenarios (arm differences), and is less reliant on knowledge of the true difference between arms.
-Code for simulations is made public.\footnote{https://github.com/IAIresearchlab/TSPostDiff2021NeurIPSWorkshop}